 Thus, a dry Gewurztraminer can be perfectly enjoyed on its own as an aperitif but also with seafood, fish, and shellfish.
 Asian cuisines (Chinese, Thai, Japanese, etc.) also pair very well with this grape variety.
 For example, think of pairings with salmon sushi, Thai-style fish in banana leaf, or delicious spring rolls.

-Spicy and exotic dishes pair wonderfully with medium-sweet Gewurztraminers !
-So don't hesitate to open a bottle of Gewurzt' with a shrimp curry in coconut milk, cod fritters, or even a sea bream ceviche with mango... a real treat!
-Foie gras is also a superb possible pairing, as are certain cheeses such as Roquefort, Munster or Maroilles.
+Spicy and exotic dishes pair wonderfully well with sweet Gewurztraminers!
+So don't hesitate to open a bottle of Gewurzt' with a shrimp curry in coconut milk, cod fritters, or even a sea bream ceviche with mango...a delight!
+Foie gras is also a superb possible pairing, just like certain cheeses such as Roquefort, Munster or Maroilles.

-Finally, favor sweet Gewurztraminers with desserts.
-Fruit tarts, mango charlotte, or chocolate cake will be perfect allies here.
+Finally, opt for sweet Gewurztraminers with desserts.
+Fruit tarts, mango charlotte, or chocolate cake will be perfect partners here.

-Regarding serving temperature, a dry, medium-sweet, or sweet Gewurztraminer is ideally enjoyed between 8-10°C. If served too cold, the grape's great expressiveness would be diminished.
-If served too warm, an unpleasant heaviness could emerge, particularly in the case of medium-sweet and sweet wines.
+Regarding serving temperature, a dry, semi-sweet, or sweet Gewurztraminer is ideally enjoyed between 8-10°C. If served too cold, the grape variety’s great expressiveness would be diminished.
+If served at too high a temperature, an unpleasant heaviness could develop, especially in the case of semi-sweet and sweet wines.

 The best Gewurztraminers

-- Domaine Mittnacht Frères - Alsace - Medium-sweet Gewurztraminer Les Terres blanches
+- Domaine Mittnacht Frères - Alsace - Sweet Gewurztraminer Les Terres blanches

-- Domaine Boehler - Alsace - Medium-sweet Gewurztraminer Saint-Georges
+- Domaine Boehler - Alsace - Sweet Gewurztraminer Saint-Georges

 - Domaine Barmès-Buecher - Alsace Grand Cru - Sweet Gewurztraminer Steingrubler

-You are now an expert in Gewurztraminer, all that remains is for you to enjoy its beautiful
+You are now an expert on Gewurztraminer, all that’s left is to enjoy its wonderful indulgentise!
+Cheers!